Emese

 Emese (fl.
-9th century CE) was the daughter of Duke Eunedubelianus (Őnedbelia) of Dentumoger, the consort of the noblest Scythian (i.e. from Dentumoger, Scythia) prince Ügyek, and the mother of High Prince Álmos in Hungarian historical mythology; thus, she was the ancestress of the Hungarian royal house of Árpád, the dynasty which founded the Hungarian Kingdom.
+9th century CE) was the daughter of Duke Eunedubelianus (Őnedbelia) of Dentumoger, the consort of the noblest Scythian (i.e. from Dentumoger, Scythia) prince Ügyek, and the mother of Grand Prince Álmos in Hungarian historical mythology; thus, she was the ancestress of the Hungarian royal house of Árpád, the dynasty which founded the Hungarian Kingdom.
 Due to a lack of reliable source material, it is difficult to separate the legends concerning Emese from her actual role as an historical person.

 According to tradition, she is the mother of the Magyar royal dynasty, which sprang from one of the seven original Magyar tribes.
 Hence, she has been credited as "the mother of all ethnic Hungarians".

 Emese in legend

 Emese's Dream, the legend concerning the conception of Prince Álmos, is one of the earliest known tales from Hungarian history.
 The legend can be tentatively dated to around 860-870, and with certainty to between 820 and 997 (the birth of Álmos and the acceptance of Christianity).

 In the legend, Emese, the wife of Chief Ögyek (Ügek), was impregnated by a Turul bird.
 The Turul appeared to her in a dream and told her that from her womb a great river would begin, and flow out over strange lands.
 According to dream interpreters, this meant that she would give birth to a son who would lead his people out of their home in Levedia, and that her descendants would be glorious kings.
 Emese's son was named Álmos; his name derives from the Hungarian word álom, meaning dream, thus "Álmos" can be interpreted as "the Dreamt One".

 The legend has several variants, namely regarding whether Emese was impregnated by the Turul bird or whether she was already pregnant at the time of her dream, and whether the bird appeared to her literally or in a dream while she was asleep.
 Some variations of the legend may have been introduced in the 19th century during the reemergence of Hungarian nationalism at that time.

 "In the 819th year of Our Lord's incarnation, Ügyek, who, as we said above, being of the family of King Magog became a long time later the most noble prince of Scythia, took to wife in Dentumoger the daughter of Duke Eunedubelianus, called Emese, from whom he sired a son, who was named Álmos.
 But he is called Álmos from a divine event, because when she was pregnant a divine vision appeared to his mother in a dream in the form of a falcon that, as if coming to her, impregnated her and made known to her that from her womb a torrent would come forth and from her loins glorious kings be generated, but that they would not increase in their land.
 Because, therefore, a dream is called "álom" in the Hungarian language and his birth was predicted in a dream, so he was called Álmos.
 Or he is thus called Álmos, that is holy, because holy kings and dukes were born of his line."